ridler/myCal/README.md

 ## User Guide
 ### Setup
-Use `npm install` to aquire dependencies.
+Use `npm install` to aquire Node.js dependencies.
 Run `npm start` to start the application.

+__MongoDB is another dependency, and must be running on its default localhost development port__

 ### Testing
 Run `NODE_ENV=test npm start` to start the server.
 Then run `npm test` to run the tests`

+*Every time you re-run the tests, you must restart the server*

 ## API
 ### POST